 We like trying something unique so we agreed to the invitation of Toki Q to try their menu.
 Toki Q is a little barbeque place located in P.Guevarra corner Wilson Street in San Juan which uses a new technology called “rotating barbeque”.
 Yes, we got intrigued to this kind of technology, hence our curiosity led us to their turf.
 San Juan restaurants are comfort food for me and Toki Q has been added to my favorite comfort food places in San Juan.
 Continue reading “Curious About the Rotating Barbeque at Toki Q”

 Most of the Korean restaurants here in Manila are usually set up by Koreans who decided to stay in the country permanently.
-However, it is seldom that a Korean restaurant chain is brought here.
+However, it is seldom that a Korean restaurant chain is brought here, unless it is a cafe for sale.
 Sariwon Korean Barbeque, I believe, is the first Korean restaurant has just recently opened its first branch in Metro Manila.
 It is at the heart of the posh dining district near the Bonifacio High Street.
 Thus, I guess you can already gauge how much this would cost if you dine here :D. Well, Sariwon is considered fine dining in Korea.
 Continue reading “Sariwon Korean Barbeque”

 Some say that the chicken rice from Hai Chix & Steaks is to die for so when a group site had this, we bought it immediately.
 The voucher say didn’t say where its exact location was in Ortigas Home Depot so we had to call them.
 Suddenly, we realized that it was located at the old Obsidian Bar, which was previously owned by our friend.
 Karla and I chuckled because the place changed from being a simple open-aired bar filled where independent and mainstream local bands performed to an upscale restaurant which serves eastern and western cuisine.
 Continue reading “Oh Hi, Hai Chix and Steaks”